-Jack Valero, coordinator and co-founder of Catholic Voices, is also Press Officer for Opus Dei in the UK.
-In 2006 he co-ordinated, with Austen Ivereigh, the Da Vinci Code Response Group, a team of Catholics who made themselves available to the media in the run-up to the DVC film.
+Jack Valero, co-founder of Catholic Voices, is also Press Officer for Opus Dei in the UK.
 In 2010 he was Press Officer for the Beatification of Cardinal Newman within the Papal Visit to Britain.

 Peter Smith is a lawyer who works in central London.
 He has previously worked in Parliament.

-Richard Solomon, a convert, is married with five young children.
-He is a chartered accountant working in the City of London.
-He also serves as the Honorary Treasurer of Providence Row, one of the oldest Catholic charities for the destitute, and is a member of the movement Communion & Liberation.
+Richard Solomon is a convert married with five young children.
+A chartered accountant, he also serves as Honorary Treasurer of Providence Row, one of the oldest Catholic charities for the destitute, and is a member of Communion & Liberation.

 Joe Ronan is a businessman and lifelong Catholic.
 He's worked in science and industry following a degree in Chemistry from Imperial College, and has a particular interest in education and parish life.